jcu-eresearch/EnMaSSe-Deployment/README.rst

 - Select the correct .tac file
 - While testing on windows the generated script was actually <install dir>/bin/twistd.py-script.py which worked as expected.

+FAQ
+---

+**What about the database?**

+When installing EnMaSSe provide a blank database and it will initialise the required tables and default data on the first run.

+**What local users is a fresh install setup with?**

+The default users include:
+- Username: user, password: user, permissions: none.
+- Username: admin, password: admin, permissions: Administrator role.

+**How do I add new local users?**

+Currently local users need to be added to the database manually.

 Credits
 -------